sillydadddy/sillydadddy.github.io/_posts/2020-10-05-Infosec-Bugbounty-AMA-Tabassum Tamboli.md

  - How much time did it take to find ur first bug what was it and any stater tips for beginners

-   -***In early phase I found many bugs on non rdp sites.
+   - ***In early phase I found many bugs on non rdp sites.
 1st paid bug worth 100$ after 10 months.
 Don’t go for dollars, Try to learn command line and understand tools how they work.
 Then go for understanding application.***

 <br>